TomaszSorobka/TomaszSorobka/README.md

 ### Hi there, I'm Tomek 😎
 - 📈 I'm a computer science student
-- 👯 I’m looking to collaborate with other students
 - ⚡ I love to play basketball and chess

 ### Connect with me: